 3. Create great content

-Client testimonials, case studies and success stories of companies within the same industries as your ABM list is an essential marketing tool.
+Client testimonials, case studies, and success stories of companies within the same industries as your ABM list are essential marketing tools.
 Every potential buyer is going to ask themselves, “What’s in it for me?
 How can this solution help me?”
-Your content needs to address that, and telling the story of how you have helped similar customers is the easiest way to get your key marketing messages across.
+Your content needs to address that and telling the story of how you have helped similar customers is the easiest way to get your key marketing messages across.
 Make sure to mix up your content delivery method — you shouldn’t create all text all the time.
-Explainer videos that are short and to-the-point can be a great way to get your value proposition across to prospects that have not yet been exposed to your offer.
+Explainer videos that are short and to the point can be a great way to get your value proposition across to prospects that have not yet been exposed to your offer.